Farm manager

 You'll need to have:

-- good organisational and time-management skills
+- strong organisational and time management skills

-- the ability to work under pressure
+- ability to work under pressure

-- a full driving licence
+- full driving licence

-- larger-scale business awareness
+- business awareness

-- marketing skills
+- marketing and negotiation skills

-- genuine commitment to farming
+- genuine passion for farming

 - IT skills

-- a good understanding of modern farming methods
+- technical understanding of modern farming practices

-- a commitment to animal welfare
+- commitment to animal welfare

 Work experience